circulosmeos/gztool/README.md

          gzip file, and continue Supervising & extracting to STDOUT.
      -v #: output verbosity: from `0` (none) to `3` (maniac) Default is `1` (normal).
+     -W: do not Write index to disk.
+But if one is already available read and use it.
+Useful if the index is still under a `-S` run.

       Example: Extract data from 1000000000 byte (1 GB) on, from `myfile.gz` to the file `myfile.txt`.
 Also gztool will